dials/dials/doc/sphinx/documentation/tutorials/small_molecule_tutorial.rst

 .. code-block:: bash

-   dials.index datablock.expt strong.refl space_group=P222
+   dials.index imported.expt strong.refl space_group=P222

 This will once again consistently index the data, this time enforcing the lattice constraints.

 Refinement
 ----------

 Prior to integration we want to refine the experimental geometry and the scan varying crystal orientation and unit cell.
-This is performed in two steps - the first is to perform static refinement on each indexed sequence, the second to take this refined model and refine the unit cell and orientation allowing for time varying parameters:
+This is performed in two steps — the first is to perform static refinement on each indexed sequence, the second to take this refined model and refine the unit cell and orientation allowing for time varying parameters:

 .. code-block:: bash